Large deviations for generalized Gibbs ensembles of the classical Toda chain: -ensembles

 \subsection{Large deviation principles for $\beta$-ensembles}

-In this section we consider the $\beta$ ensembles and collect already known results about their large deviations theorems.
+In this section we consider the $\beta$-ensembles and collect already known results about their large deviation principles.
 We then relate these large deviation principles with the previous ones thanks to Dumitriu-Edelman tri-diagonal representation, as pioneered in \cite{Spohn1}.
-Coulomb gases on the real line are given by
+Coulomb gases on the real line are given by the following $\beta$-ensembles distribution:

 $V$ will be a continuous potential.
 When $V=0$ and $\beta=1$, it is well known \cite[Section 2.5.2]{AGZ} that $d\P^{0,1}_N$ is the law of the eigenvalues of the Gaussian orthogonal ensemble of random matrices with standard Gaussian entries.
-In this article we keep the potential to be under the form of a quadratic potential plus a general potential only to have simpler notations later on.
-In this article we are however interested in the scaling where $\beta=\frac{2P}{N}$.
-The large deviation principles for the empirical measure $\hat\mu_N=\frac{1}{N}\sum_{i=1}^N \delta_{x_i}$ have been derived in \cite{Garcia} and yields the following result. \begin{theorem} \cite{Garcia} Let $W(x)=\frac{1}{2}x^2+V(x)$ be a continuous function such that for some $P'>P$ there exists a finite constant $C_V$ such that for all $x$
+Hereafter, we keep the potential to be under the form of a quadratic potential plus a general potential only to have simpler notations later on.
+In this article, we are however interested in the scaling where $\beta=\frac{2P}{N}$.
+The large deviation principles for the empirical measure $\hat\mu_N=\frac{1}{N}\sum_{i=1}^N \delta_{x_i}$ have been derived in \cite{Garcia} and yields the following result. \begin{theorem} \cite{Garcia} Let $P_N$ be a sequence of positive real numbers converging towards $P>0$.
+Let $W(x)=\frac{1}{2}x^2+V(x)$ be a continuous function such that for some $P'>P+1$ there exists a finite constant $C_V$ such that for all $x$

-Then the law of $\hat\mu_N$ under $\P^{V,\frac{2P}{N}}_N$ satisfies a large deviation principle in the scale $N$ and with good rate function $I_P^V(\mu)=f^{V}_{P}(\mu)-\inf f^{V}_{P}$ where
+Then the law of $\hat\mu_N$ under $\P^{V,\frac{2P_N}{N}}_N$ satisfies a large deviation principle in the scale $N$ and with good rate function $I_P^V(\mu)=f^{V}_{P}(\mu)-\inf f^{V}_{P}$ where

 if $\mu\ll dx$ and $\ln\frac{d\mu}{dx}$ is $\mu$-integrable, whereas $f_P^V$ is infinite otherwise. \end{theorem} In fact, neglecting the singularity of the logarithm, this result would be a direct consequence of Sanov's theorem and Varadhan's lemma.
 Dealing with this singularity requires extra-care, a difficulty which was addressed in \cite{Garcia}.
 Indeed, \cite[Theorem 1.1]{Garcia} can be applied, as was kindly shown to us by David García-Zelada.
-Indeed, for $0<\alpha <1-\frac{P}{P'}$, we can rewrite
+For $\frac{1}{2P'}<\alpha <1-\frac{P}{P'}$, we can rewrite

-where, if $\gamma(N)=(1-N^{-1})\frac{1}{2P'}+\frac{\alpha-1}{2P} $, we set
+where, if $\gamma(N)=(1-N^{-1})\frac{1}{2P'}+\frac{\alpha-1}{2{{P_N}}} $, we set

-and $\pi$ is the probability measure $\pi$ given by
+and $\pi$ is the probability measure given by